intel/dffml/docs/arch/alice/discussion/0000/index.md

 #### Volume 2: Alice and the Art of Strategy

 > We step inside Alice's mind and visualize her thoughts.
-We transform data into and out of the web3 space leveraging the Open Digital Asset Protocol (ODAP).
-We'll step into AR/VR environments where we'll visualize our data flows, strategic plans, and principles.
+We'll visualize architectures, strategic plans, and principles.

--
+- Selecting visualization options (volume 0)

 #### Volume 3: Alice and the Strategy of Art (mind control)